 The Division of Curriculum and Instruction offers undergraduate and graduate academic programs.
 The undergraduate programs are designed to prepare persons to teach effectively in early childhood, elementary, secondary, and special education settings.
-Concentrations available at the undergraduate level include bilingual education, English as a second language (ESL).
-Indian education, and multicultural education.
-Programs in special education lead to Arizona teacher certification in the mentally handicapped, emotionally handicapped, learning disabilities, and early childhood education for the handicapped areas.
-Programs of study leading to special endorsements by the Arizona Department of Education are early childhood education, bilingual education (BLE), English as a second language (ESL), middle school education, and reading.
+Concentrations available at the undergraduate level include bilingual education, English as a second language (ESL), Indian education, and multicultural education.
+Programs in special education lead to Arizona teacher certification in the mentally handicapped, emotionally disabled, learning disabilities, and early childhood education for the handicapped areas.
+Programs of study leading to special endorsements by the Arizona Department of Education are early childhood education, bilingual education, ESL, middle school education, and